 You understand that rebranding (read our rebranding checklist here)— especially in the rebranding professional associations does not necessarily mean a name change.
 Call us right now.
 We want to hear about changes in your market.

+The purpose to the rebranding of professional associations is to reposition a stale brand into a more emotionally significant marketing position.
+A rebranding of professional associations aims at creating a persuasive brand.
 Nothing stands in the way of your associations’ success and growth.
 So, a name change must be on the table.
 Experience tells us that only in rarest circumstances must the name change.
 Rebranding of professional associations give new life and build a foundation of relevancy.

 Time has moved on since the association’s inception.
 Refocusing the emotional intensity lifts the brand.

 Groups and professional associations leaving rebranding solely to the business world do so at their peril.
 Potential members are busy with activities such as work travel, even children’s activities.